nhs-r-community/Conference_2019/README.md

 10. Follow the instructions and add a description of what you adding

 One of the organising committee will review it and merge it into the master.
-It will then be avaialble in the sessions.
+It will then be available in the sessions.

 **Please include:**

 1. A folder with the name of your session
-2. A README.md file in you folder, this will create the landing page, like the one you are reading now.
+2. A README.md file in your folder, this will create the landing page, like the one you are reading now.

 We may rearrange your repository files or folders for consistency across